 In fact, the best retail planning systems take optimization even further by not only enabling dynamic safety stocks, but optimizing each order based on cost-benefit calculations that balance the risk of waste against the risk of out-of-stocks.
 Such machine learning algorithms minimize the total of lost sales margin and cost of waste.

 The cost function needs to be adjustable in terms of how much weight it places on on-shelf availability vs. waste to allow for considering the strategic roles of key categories and items as well as whether there are many or limited opportunities for substitution within the product category.

-Figure 9: Best-in-class retail planning systems optimize each order based on cost-benefit calculations that balance the risk of waste against the risk of out-of-stocks.
+Figure 9: Best-in-class retail planning systems optimize each order based on probability and cost-benefit calculations that balance the risk of waste against the risk of out-of-stocks.

 When managing store replenishment of fresh products, it is very important that all calculations and optimizations are done automatically.
 It is an impossible task for any human to keep track of all factors influencing demand, such as weekday variation (e.g. seasons, weather, and promotions) as well as all factors influencing replenishment (e.g. delivery schedules, batch sizes and day-level probabilities of waste and stock-outs) for hundreds or thousands of items per day in a store, let alone hundreds of stores.

 However, it is equally important that the forecasting and replenishment system does not turn into a black box.
 Actionable analytics allow supply planners to easily detect and remedy exceptions such as historical or projected waste or poor availability.

 Examples of typical exceptions in fresh food replenishment are: